-James D. Connell Laura J. Dufresne Philip Moody
+James D. Connell Laura J. Dufresne Mark Hamilton Philip Moody

-Alice Burmeister, Associate Dean and Director Shaun Cassidy Laura Gardner, MAAE/MAAA Advisor Mark Hamilton Mike Lavine Paul C. Martyka Marge Moody Seymour Simmons, III Tom Stanley, Chair and MFA Advisor Courtney Starrett Karen Stock
+Alice Burmeister, Graduate Director Shaun Cassidy Gerry Derksen Laura Gardner, MAAE Advisor Mike Lavine Paul C. Martyka Marge Moody Seymour Simmons, III Tom Stanley, Chair and MFA Advisor Courtney Starrett Karen Stock Alf Ward, Professor Emeritus

-Master of Fine Arts in Art Graduate Program Advisor: Tom Stanley, 803/323-2653
+Master of Fine Arts in Art and Design Graduate Program Advisor: Tom Stanley, 803/323-2653

 The M.F.A. program at Winthrop is about developing and nurturing the artist's voice.
-In an everchanging global experience, Winthrop's Department of Fine Arts acknowledges the importance of the engaged artist who can navigate ideas of our time.
+In an ever-changing global experience, Winthrop's Department of Fine Arts acknowledges the importance of the engaged artist who can navigate ideas of our time.
 The M.F.A. program prepares you for more than one discipline; it develops the artist's ability to address a broad range of visual and conceptual ideas.

 Admission Requirements.
-All applicants to the Master of Fine Arts program must submit a digital portfolio or other visuals representing the applicant's studio artwork in the intended area(s) of concentration.
+All applicants to the Master of Fine Arts program must submit a digital portfolio representing the applicant's studio artwork in the intended area(s) of concentration.
+Materials and applications are due by March 1 for the fall semester or September 1 for the spring semester.
 Final admissions decisions cannot be made until all information has been received.